 What I offer clients

 I am a trained and BACP Registered counsellor, and am also a qualified equine-facilitated psychotherapy and learning practitioner.
 I can offer both counselling and equine or animal-assisted therapy sessions in an idyllic rural setting on the edge of the Quantock hills in Somerset, close to both Bridgwater and Taunton.
-This offers clients a tranquil haven from hectic family and professional lives, in which I can support them in facing difficult issues.
-Clients have the option of either conventional counselling sessions or engaging with animal-assisted therapy.
+This offers clients a tranquil haven from hectic family and professional lives, in which I can support you in overcoming or coping with difficult issues.
+You have the option of either conventional counselling sessions or engaging with animal-assisted therapy.
 I can also offer ‘walk and talk’ sessions in quiet Somerset countryside, for those who prefer a more active form of counselling assisted by the reparative power of nature.

 How I work with clients

-I have particular experience of working with bereavement, loss, anxiety, depression and self-esteem issues.
-After working in the public sector for over twenty years, I also have a special interest in work-related stress.
+I have particular experience of working with anxiety, phobia and self-esteem issues as well as bereavement and loss.
+I have also developed a special interest in work-related stress experienced by clients working for large organisations.
 In my therapy, my initial aim is to gain your trust as a client and enter into your world, to experience life as you see it and build a strong relationship.
 I can then start to understand the issues that are troubling you, and use that insight to support you in facing your problems and finding strategies to either change them or better cope with them.

-For further information about animal-assisted therapy and what happens in a therapy session see below in the 'Any Further Information' box.
+For further information about what happens in a therapy session see below in the 'Any Further Information' box.
 Also, please look at my web-site for further details of how I provide this therapy with my dogs Teasel and Rufus, and ponies Tommy and Spirit.

 Where I offer counselling and therapy

 I provide counselling and therapy at two different locations in Spaxton, Somerset.
 My counselling cabin is a cosy and characterful timber summerhouse, which can be rotated to have an outlook either over a garden or tranquil orchard.
-Outdoor and equine-assisted therapy takes place at a peaceful and picturesque old farmstead, set back from the nearest road and surrounded by countryside in which we can also walk and talk.
+Outdoor and equine-assisted therapy takes place at a peaceful old farmstead, surrounded by tranquil countryside in which we can also walk and talk.
 Private transport is generally required to reach these locations.
 Please advise me beforehand if you have any particular access requirements.

 Training, qualifications & experience